MagdK/portfolio_nextjs/public/works/wonderkind-filtering/wonderkind-filtering.md

 ## Process
 Resources\
-A confluence entry about the requirments,  which was written by the [*Felicia van Jaarsveld*][Felicia], one of Wonderkind's POs.
+A confluence entry about the requirments,  which was written by the [*Felicia van Jaarsveld*][Felicia], one of Wonderkind's product owners.
 Desktop layout for campaigns page with filter designs proposal created by [*Ira Bykova*][Ira], the previous UXer.

 Research\